What, Why, How, Who, kai.do?

 The Why

-I also hope that kai.do will motivate me to focus and finish some of my 100 different half-baked projects and share them with the world.
-A success rate of 5% would still net me 5 finished projects.
+I also hope that kai.do will motivate me to narrow down and finish some of my 100 different half-baked projects and share them with the world.
+A completion rate of 5% would still net me 5 finished projects.
 5 divided by 100 is 0.05, or 5%.
 A first lesson in statistics.
 Woo hoo!
 If those projects could also teach you something or inspire you, that would be nice too.

 The How